ostegm/contractor-app/README.md

    - Web search for Pricing per plant
    - How many grasses of type x are there in this project?
 - How to enable web search (firecrawl?)
-- How to make it faster (only produce sections of the aiestimate?
-Don't regenerate all of it)
 - Test cases from Lily
 - Test case from forrest
 - Revision history on estimate (with comparison notes from small model)